Viavi Solutions Inc (VIAV) Shares Soar Above 1-Year High - News Heater

-The stock of Viavi Solutions Inc (NASDAQ: VIAV) has increased by 0.72 when compared to last closing price of 8.32.Despite this, the company has seen a gain of 4.10% in its stock price over the last five trading days.
+Viavi Solutions Inc (NASDAQ: VIAV)’s stock price has plunge by 3.87relation to previous closing price of 8.53.
+Nevertheless, the company has seen a 3.50% surge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-11-02 that Viavi Solutions, Inc. (NASDAQ:VIAV ) Q1 2024 Earnings Call Transcript November 2, 2023 4:30 PM ET Company Participants Pam Avent – Viavi Solutions Interim CFO Oleg Khaykin – President, CEO & Director Conference Call Participants Mehdi Hosseini – Susquehanna Michael Genovese – Rosenblatt Securities Timothy Savageaux – Northland Capital Markets Alexander Henderson – Needham & Company Operator Hello, everyone.
 My name is Alexis.

 Is It Worth Investing in Viavi Solutions Inc (NASDAQ: VIAV) Right Now?

-The average price point forecasted by analysts for Viavi Solutions Inc (VIAV) is $10.56, which is $2.18 above the current market price.
-The public float for VIAV is 219.44M, and currently, short sellers hold a 2.86% ratio of that floaft.
-The average trading volume of VIAV on December 07, 2023 was 2.03M shares.
+The average price recommended by analysts for Viavi Solutions Inc (VIAV) is $10.56, which is $1.7 above the current market price.
+The public float for VIAV is 219.44M and currently, short sellers hold a 2.86% of that float.
+On December 12, 2023, VIAV’s average trading volume was 2.04M shares.

 VIAV’s Market Performance

-The stock of Viavi Solutions Inc (VIAV) has seen a 4.10% increase in the past week, with a 0.96% rise in the past month, and a -15.69% fall in the past quarter.
-The volatility ratio for the week is 3.13%, and the volatility levels for the past 30 days are at 2.97% for VIAV.
-The simple moving average for the last 20 days is 3.78% for VIAV’s stock, with a simple moving average of -13.52% for the last 200 days.
+The stock of Viavi Solutions Inc (VIAV) has seen a 3.50% increase in the past week, with a 13.59% rise in the past month, and a -8.75% fall in the past quarter.
+The volatility ratio for the week is 3.08%, and the volatility levels for the past 30 days are at 2.84% for VIAV.
+The simple moving average for the last 20 days is 8.77% for VIAV stock, with a simple moving average of -8.21% for the last 200 days.

 Analysts’ Opinion of VIAV